 Federal City is a public-private mixed-use development located on the former Naval Support Activity (NSA) New Orleans, West Bank property in the Algiers historic district of New Orleans.
 The development is comprised of 156 acres and offers a mix of administrative, commercial, R&D, residential, and recreational opportunities.
 The property has approximately 800,000 square feet of existing structures available for adaptive reuse, as well as significant open space for build to suit facilities.

-Federal City, when fully developed, is envisioned to consist of over 100,000 square feet of office space, 375,000 square feet of retail, 350,000 square feet of civic and educational buildings, 150 hotel rooms, 1,400 residential units, and will create an estimated 10,000 jobs.
+Federal City, when fully developed, is envisioned to consist of a mix of residential including apartments, condos and single family homes and small commercial (grocery, hotel, and fitness center, small businesses) to support the community.
 The project represents one of the largest redevelopment investments by the State of Louisiana.

 Federal City is located in the Algiers District, the only part of New Orleans that is on the Mississippi River's West Bank.
 It is also directly across from and less than two miles east of the Central Business District (CBD) and French Quarter of New Orleans, along State Highway 90.
 It has convenient access to major interstate highways, railheads, the Mississippi River, and the international airport.

 Algiers Point is connected to the CBD by a ferry and interstate toll free bridge.
 Public buses run routes both within Algiers and over the Crescent City Connection bridge, connecting Algiers with the CBD.
 Most land uses in Algiers are residential with some neighborhood retail, commerce, and light industrial uses.